 Fortunately, if you truly do listen well enough to understand sympathetically the other person’s perspective, you will have higher odds of getting what you want!
 Sound paradoxical?
 It is, and it is very real.
 Ask any skillful salesperson.
 The more a salesperson understands his customer's concerns, the more likely that they will reach an agreement.

-That’s because listening to truly understand the other person is critical to the win-win waltz, the three steps of collaborative problem-solving that I have written about in an earlier posting.
+Listening to truly understand the other person is critical to the win-win waltz, the three steps of collaborative problem-solving that I have written about in an earlier posting.
 Win-win solution-building is far more effective than anger as a strategy for getting folks what they want.
 In addition, talking together cooperatively to find solutions that work for both of you keeps your relationships, at work and at home, strong and positive

 So for reliable anger control when you see red, remind yourself: ANGER IS A STOP SIGN.
 What do you do at a stop sign?
 Stop, look, and listen.